"Always Watching."

 Private Price Control

-The commodities at Clarkson's Field are once again managed internally.
+The commodities at Freedom are once again managed internally.

 FTL Departs Easydock (TAC)